Consumer confidence jumps more than expected

-The Conference Board’s consumer confidence index improved to 98 in June, much better than expected, and the highest level this year.
+The University of Michigan’s preliminary reading of consumer confidence in May came in at 95.8.

-Economists had forecast that the consumer confidence index rose to 93.5 from a downward-revised print of 92.4, according to Bloomberg.
+Economists had forecast that the sentiment index rose to 89.5 from a final reading of 89 in April, according to Bloomberg.

-The index had leveled off after steady gains in the past few years.

-“The headline was lifted by both the current conditions component (up 5.1 points), which tends to respond to the
+The report attributed the jump in confidence to frequent income gains, better expectations for the jobs market, and the expectation for lower interest rates and inflation.

 Business Insider Emails & Alerts